Are you having difficulty finding your passion and purpose in life?

 Isn’t that wonderful?

-Finding your life purpose in search — can it be that simple?
+But can you find your life purpose through an Internet search engine too?
+Can it be that simple?

 Sorry.
 Not really.

-It takes a lot of research and self-reflection to figure out what makes you happiest.
-Sometimes you have to peal back the layers of pain and heal your past in order to see yourself for all of your possibilities.
-But some of your answers can be found within the pages of a few good books on the subject.
+It takes research and self-reflection to figure out what makes you the happiest.
+Sometimes you have to peel back the layers of pain and heal your past to see all of your possibilities.
+However, some of your life’s passion answers will reside within the pages of a few good books on discovering a life purpose.
 Books can be the best resources for research and personal transformation.

-Pick at least two books on finding your life purpose that will give you exercises to work through so that you can set up a plan for launching your new life.
-Buy a special notebook so you can write notes and evaluate your ideas.
+Pick at least two books on how to find a life purpose that will give you exercises to work through so that you can set up a plan for launching your dream.
+Buy a special notebook so you can take notes and evaluate the ideas that arise.

-Any book that doesn’t cause you to look at where your life is and what brought you to where you are at now is not a book that will help you change your path and discover your purpose.
+Any book that doesn’t cause you to look at where your life is and what brought you to where you are emotionally is not a book that will help you change your path and discover your life’s purpose.

-Here are my 6 Best Life Purpose Books –
+Here are 6 Best Life Passion & Purpose Books:

 1. Finding Your Own North Star by Martha Beck